-When I visited The Valley Isle as a guest of Visit Maui, I took time out from the luxurious fun for a scenic drive to the end of the road in Makena, on Maui’s south side.
+When I visited The Valley Isle as a guest of Visit Maui, I took time out from luxurious fun for a scenic drive.
+This Hawaiian travel adventure at the end of Makena Alanui Road, on Maui’s south side, was definitely worth it.

-After leaving the manicured resorts in Wailea, another writer friend, Sally Clausen, and I motor along Kihei Road past Makena and the beautiful Big Beach.
+After leaving the manicured resorts in Wailea, writer friend, Sally Clausen, and I motor along Wailea Alanui Road past Makena and the beautiful Big Beach.
 We leave one paradise for another as the narrow, winding road hugs the coast.

-A gravel parking lot marks the end of the road and the beginning of an off-the-beaten-path Maui adventure exploring La Perouse Bay.
+A gravel parking lot marks the end of the road and the beginning of an off-the-beaten-path adventure exploring La Perouse Bay.
+It’s also the spot where the first European stepped onto Maui.

 After exiting the car, Sally and I stand at the edge of the parking lot to watch surfers and paddleboarders negotiate the waves.
-When parking at La Perouse Bay, lock your vehicle after hiding all valuables.
+When parking at La Perouse Bay, lock your vehicle and hide all valuables.
 Better yet, leave the valuables back at your hotel.

 Sally and I walk as far as time and the wrong shoes allow.
-The sharp rock is unforgiving if you fall or wear thongs or open-toed shoes.
+The sharp a’a lava rock is unforgiving if you fall or wear thongs or open-toed shoes.
 The lack of proper shoes and cooler clothing (it’s hot when the lava absorbs the sun) curtails our explorations.

 The next time I visit Maui, a return to La Perouse Bay is on the to do list.
 And I’ll be wearing the proper shoes.

 Gear up for a day trip to La Perouse Bay